 The walk on the slave trade and its impact on Bristol, will incorporate the 1,000 year history of Bristol as a port, a summary history of Bristol’s participation in the English and British slave trade including the abolition of the slave trade in 1807 and the abolition of slavery in 1833, and reference to Bristol born Edward Colston, an official of the Royal African Company, and his divisive legacy to Bristol.
 The walk will take in the historic harbour of Bristol including the Floating Harbour, the City Centre, Park Street, Bristol Cathedral, Pero’s Bridge, John Cabot’s statue by the Arnolfini, Queen Square and King Street.

-Following the end of lockdown and new government guidance in place, these public tours will be run from Sunday 23 May 2021, and then every Sunday thereafter to the beginning of November 2021.
-The walks are conducted on behalf of Bristol and South West Tour Guides (their website www.bristolwalks.co.uk) at 12 noon, with the starting point outside the Radisson Blu Hotel, Broad Quay, Bristol BS1 4BY.
-Those attending must pre-book with Rob Collin, through the Eventbrite Payment Platform on his website, BY 3 HOURS BEFORE THE WALK.
-THERE IS A MAXIMUM OF 12 PERSONS (WHETHER ADULTS OR CHILDREN) ALLOWED ON THE WALK.
-The Eventbrite Payment Platform will not allow more than 12 persons to be booked for the walk.
+The starting point will be outside the Radisson Blu Hotel, Broad Quay, Bristol BS1 4BY.
+Those attending must pre-book with Rob Collin, through the TXGB Payment Platform on his website, BY MIDNIGHT THE DAY BEFORE THE WALK.
+THERE IS A MAXIMUM OF 15 PERSONS (THIS LIMIT INCORPORATES A MAXIMUM OF 2 CHILDREN) ALLOWED ON THE WALK.
+The TXGB Payment Platform will not allow more than 15 persons to be booked for the walk.

 Please contact Rob Collin by phone or by the contact form on this website to find out more.